mjhorvath/Mikali-Map-Collection-for-HWRM/DataMikaliMaps/HWR_MikaliMaps_readme.txt

 • "MapFunctions.lua" and "utilfunc.lua" are now parsed at the beginning of each level file instead of the end.
-• Updated "Gallery Resources" and "Gallery Ships" so that you can toggle on and off ships and resources from this mod or the HW1RM campaign.
+• Updated "Gallery Resources" and "Gallery Ships" so that you can toggle on and off ships and resources from this mod and the HW1RM campaign.
-• Fixed a bug in "Gallery Ships" that was causing it to crash.
+• Fixed a bug in "Gallery Ships" that was causing it to crash the game.

 1.27.2 - 2020/08/02
 • Forgot to rename the pebbles earlier.